Audit Committee Charter

 The primary purpose of the Audit Committee (the “Committee”) of the Board of Directors (the “Board”) of Howmet Aerospace Inc. (the “Company”) is:

-(A) to assist the Board to fulfill its oversight of the integrity of the Company’s financial statements and internal controls, the Company’s compliance with legal and regulatory requirements, the independent auditors’ qualifications and independence, and the performance of the Company’s internal audit function and independent auditors; and
+(A) to assist the Board to fulfill its oversight of the integrity of the Company’s financial statements and the system of internal controls over financial reporting, the Company’s compliance with legal and regulatory requirements, the independent auditors’ qualifications and independence, and the performance of the Company’s internal audit function and independent auditors; and

 (B) to prepare the audit committee report required by the rules of the Securities and Exchange Commission (the “SEC”) to be included in the Company’s annual proxy statement.

 The Committee shall consist of at least three directors, the exact number to be determined from time to time by the Board.

 The members of the Committee shall meet the independence requirements imposed by the listing standards of the New York Stock Exchange (the “NYSE”), law or regulation.
 Each member of the Committee shall be financially literate, as determined by the Board, or must become financially literate within a reasonable period of time after his or her appointment to the Committee.
 At least one member of the Committee shall be an audit committee financial expert (as defined by the SEC), as determined by the Board.

 The members of the Committee shall be appointed by a majority vote of the Board from among its members based on the recommendations of the Board’s Governance and Nominating Committee and shall serve until such member’s successor is duly appointed and qualified or until such member’s resignation or removal by a majority vote of the Board.